nervosnetwork/ckb-auth/docs/litecoin.md

 See [the docs](./auth.md) for more details.

 # Generate and verify transaction with ckb-auth-cli
-[`ckb-auth-cli`](../tools/ckb-auth-cli) is a command line utility to easy generate and verify ckb-auth transactions.
+[`ckb-auth-cli`](../tools/ckb-auth-cli) is a command line utility to easily generate and verify ckb-auth transactions.
 Below assume that the working directory is `tests/auth_rust`.

 ## Get the pub key hash with `parse` sub command.
 ```